unitaryfund/mitiq/docs/source/guide/lre-3-options.md

 ### Extrapolating polynomial

-Depending on the choice of the degree of the polynomial, how each noise-scaled circuit is scaled varies.
-This in turn influences how the sample matrix for multivariate Richardson extrapolation is created.
+The chosen degree of the extrapolating polynomial effects the way in which circuits get scaled, as we'll see below.

-Suppose we have an input circuit consisting of 4 layers.
+For this example, we'll define a circuit consisting of 4 layers.

 ```{code-cell} ipython3